samflab/richtexteditor/README.md

 ### **3.5 Color Contrast and Font Accessibility**
 - **High Contrast**: Text formatting features and toolbar buttons are designed with sufficient color contrast for accessibility.
 Colors are chosen to comply with WCAG 2.1 guidelines for accessible design.
 - **Font Sizes**: A range of font sizes is supported, allowing users to adjust text size to improve readability.
+In total, the Lighthouse accessibility score comes up to be 100%.

 ---